hankchanocd/npmlist/README.md

 ### Turn off fuzzy mode

-Fuzzy mode is turned on in most cases, except for ```--details```, where fuzzy is not optimal for multi-line text.
-You can also opt for ```--no-fuzzy``` to turn off the default fuzzy mode.
+Fuzzy mode is turned on in most cases, except for `--details`, where fuzzy is not optimal for multi-line text.
+You can also opt for `--no-fuzzy` to turn off the default fuzzy mode.

 ```
-$ npmlist -t --no-fuzzy
+$ npl -t --no-fuzzy
-$ npmlist -g --no-fuzzy
+$ npl -g --no-fuzzy
-$ npmlist -s --no-fuzzy
+$ npl -s --no-fuzzy
 ```

 <p align="center"><img src="https://github.com/hankchanocd/npmlist/blob/master/images/no-fuzzy-demo.png" width="650"></p>

 ## Tests